 - Truckers must also be sure to use ELDS that appear on the FMCSA’s list of approved ELDs.
 The devices on this list are all considered compliant.
-Each of these ELD models meets specific technical specifications and registered with the FMCSA.
+Each of these ELD models meets specific technical specifications and is registered with the FMCSA.

 - If requested by a law enforcement officer, the trucker must be prepared to immediately show required AOBRD display information—including information on the day of the request and seven days prior to that request.

-ELDs: Beyond RODS
+ELDs: beyond RODS

 ELD devices are capable of far more than recording RODS.
-Truck and fleet applications today can log various other vehicle data including:
+Truck and fleet applications today can log various other vehicle data, including: